 British-Polish actress Ingrid Pitt, famously known for her role as British spy Heidi Schmidt in Where Eagles Dare opposite Richard Burton and Clint Eastwood, was detained there for three years with her family before escaping.

-Situated 55 km east of Gdańsk, much of Stutthof was razed to the ground but a museum and a reconstruction can still be visisted today.
+Situated 55 km east of Gdańsk in modern-day Poland, much of Stutthof was razed to the ground but a museum and a reconstruction can still be visisted today.